 Note that the process of collecting validator signatures on a transaction into a certificate and the process of submitting certificates can be performed in parallel.
 The client can simultaneously multicast transactions/certificates to an arbitrary number of validators.
 Alternatively, a client can outsource either or both of these tasks to a third-party service provider.
 This provider must be trusted for liveness (e.g., it can refuse to form a certificate), but not for safety (e.g., it cannot change the effects of the transaction, and does not need the user's secret key).

-Once the client forms a certificate, it submits the certificate to a validator, which will perform certificate validity checks (e.g., ensuring the signers are validators in the current epoch, and the signatures are cryptographically valid).
-If the checks pass, the authority will execute the transaction inside the certificate.
-Execution of a transaction will either succeed and commit all of its effects to the ledger, or abort (e.g., due to an explicit
+Once the client forms a certificate, it submits it to the validators, which will perform certificate validity checks (e.g., ensuring the signers are validators in the current epoch, and the signatures are cryptographically valid).
+If the checks pass, the validators will execute the transaction inside the certificate.
+Execution of a transaction will either succeed and commit all of its effects, or abort (e.g., due to an explicit

 The role of Narwhal and Bullshark

 Sui takes advantage of Narwhal and Tusk: A DAG-based Mempool and Efficient BFT Consensus and the Tusk successor Bullshark.
-Narwhal/Bullshark (N/B) are also being implemented by Mysten Labs so that when Byzantine agreement is required we use a high-throughput DAG-based consensus to manage shared locks while execution on different shared objects is parallelized.
+Narwhal/Bullshark (N/B) are also being implemented in Sui so that when Byzantine agreement is required it uses a high-throughput DAG-based consensus to manage shared locks while execution on different shared objects is parallelized.

 Narwhal enables the parallel ordering of transactions into batches that are collected into concurrently proposed blocks, and Bullshark defines an algorithm for executing the DAG that these blocks form.
 N/B combined builds a DAG of blocks, concurrently proposed, and creates an order between those blocks as a byproduct of the building of the DAG.
 But that order is overlaid on top of the causal order of Sui transactions (the "payload" of Narwhal/Bullshark here), and does not substitute for it: